EzekielMisgae/Selenium_test/README.md

 # Selenium Web Navigation Project
 ## Introduction
-This project uses the selenium package for Python to open a website and navigate to 4 different pages of the site.
+This project uses the selenium package for Python to open a website of [Gojo Afalagi](https://gojo.herokuapp.com) and navigate to 4 different pages of the site.
 Unit tests have also been written for the code to ensure its functionality.
 The project has been uploaded to a repository for you to review.

 ## Prerequisites: You will need to have the following installed: